top of page

 In those times unwed with child

-bequeathed a slow gruesome dissolution to an adulterer death by stoning
+bequeathed a slow gruesome dissolution to an adulterer

 at the hands of neighbors